Blog · Windows

 Prevention Tips: Maintaining Leak-Free Windows

-Inspect seals annually, clean tracks, and use dehumidifiers to keep humidity at 30-40%.
-Professional tune-ups every 5 years catch issues early.
+Inspect seals annually, clean tracks, and use dehumidifiers to keep humidity at 30–40%.
+Professional tune-ups every 5 years catch issues early, before they become costly problems.
+Pay special attention to south-facing and west-facing windows, which take the most weather abuse.

-Gaps from worn seals, poor installation, or weather damage let cold in, worsened by our freeze-thaw cycles.
+Gaps from worn seals, poor installation, or weather damage let cold air in, worsened by Montreal’s freeze-thaw cycles.
+Rubber or foam strips crack after 5–10 years, frames warp with humidity, and ice buildup pries edges apart.

-Yes – they seal tightly, cutting losses by 20% and qualifying for $150 rebates per opening.
+Yes.
+ENERGY STAR-certified windows seal tightly, cutting losses by 20% and qualifying for Quebec’s Rénoclimat rebate at $150 per rough opening in 2026.